summa-dev/.github/profile/README.md

 - `2.
 Add DB to Merkle Sum Tree`

     The Exchange extracts all the users' entries from their database (`username -> balance`) and adds them to the MST according to these [rules](https://github.com/pan-y-tomate/pyt-merkle-sum-tree).
-This process is done privately by the exchange, the tree is never shared to the public
+This process is done privately by the exchange, the tree is never shared to the public.

     The exchange sorts its users by their username and balance (of a certain assets) and add them to the Merkle Sum Tree.